Getting Paid

 Every invoice you send is a piece of marketing.
 A sloppy one-liner tells the customer you're not detail-oriented.
 A professional, itemized invoice tells them they hired the right person.

-Think about it: when that customer's neighbor asks for a plumber recommendation, what do they remember?
-The guy who sent a text message that said "you owe me $2,400"?
+Think about it: when that customer's coworker asks for a shop recommendation, what do they remember?
+The shop that sent a text message that said "you owe us $3,200"?
 Or the professional who sent a documented, itemized invoice with license numbers and warranty terms?

 Your invoice is the last impression you make on every job.
 Make it count.

-The plumber who writes "repipe kitchen — $2,400" isn't just risking a dispute on this job.
+The shop that writes "timing chain — $3,200" isn't just risking a dispute on this job.
 He's risking every referral this customer would have sent his way.
 And he'll never know it, because nobody tells you when they don't recommend you.

 📖 Keep Reading